-Portland Audubon's 150-acre Nature Sanctuary is nestled against Forest Park just five minutes from downtown Portland.
+The Audubon Society of Portland's 150-acre Nature Sanctuary is nestled against Forest Park just five minutes from downtown Portland.
 The free-to-the-public sanctuary has more than four miles of forested hiking trails and is a showcase for native flora and fauna.
 You can visit and enjoy the trails year 'round, from dawn to dusk every day.

 - The mixed

 conifer forest along Balch Creek has a lush understory of Vanilla